Compassionate Senior Home Care in Vero Beach, FL

 - $244 – Median daily cost for semi-private nursing home room.

-- $5,411 – Medicare savings per patient when home care is used as first post-acute care setting for a hip fracture.
+- $5,411 – Medicare savings per patient when home care is used as the first post-acute care setting for a hip fracture.

-- 424% – Savings realized by the veterans administration using home care.
+- 424% – Savings realized by the Veterans Administration using home care.

 - 10,000 – Number of Americans turning 65 and becoming Medicare beneficiaries every day since January 1, 2011.